wookingwoo/web_game/README.md

 Simply open `index.html` in any modern web browser.
 No installation or build process required!

+### Run with a Local Server

+1. Install dependencies with `npm install`
+2. Start the server using `npm start`
+3. Visit http://localhost:3000 in your browser

 ## Browser Compatibility

 - Chrome (recommended)